iScsc/blog.iscsc.fr/src/content/posts/multiplayer_online_game.md

 self.request.sendall(bytes(out,'utf-16'))
 ```

-So, now that we defined the way we want our socket to react to messages, we just need to initialize our socket !
-To do so, we use a form very similar to the `open folder` form in Python.
-Here, it is the part :
+So, now that we defined the way we want our socket to react to messages, we just need to initialize it !
+To do so, we use a form very similar to the `open folder` form in Python `with open() as f:`.

+Here, it is the initialization of our socket :
 ```
 with socketserver.TCPServer((HOST, PORT), MyTCPHandler) as server:
     print("HOST = ",IP,"\nPORT = ",PORT,"\n")